smartcontractkit/documentation/docs/Data Provider Nodes/google-weather.md

 ---

 You can use Chainlink to digest weather information using [Google Cloud Public Datasets](https://cloud.google.com/public-datasets).
 We have a sample brownie repo showing how to interact with the contracts available in our [gcp-weather brownie repo](https://github.com/PatrickAlphaC/gcp-weather).
+More information on this oracle can be found in the following [Google Cloud article](https://medium.com/google-cloud/hedging-against-bad-weather-with-cloud-datasets-and-blockchain-oracles-7ba3e0150304).

 ## Parameters and External Adapters Details